Dried toad and snakeskin: Old-school remedies cool China's vitamin fever

 HEALTHY MIX?

-"Chinese consumers are prepared to pay a premium for our products because they know that those products are quality-checked before they're sent out to China," Christine Holgate, Chief Executive Officer of Australia's Blackmores Ltd, told Reuters in an interview.
+"Chinese consumers are prepared to pay a premium for our products because they know that those products are quality-checked before they're sent out to China," Christine Holgate, Chief Executive Officer of Australia's Blackmores Ltd (BKL.AX), told Reuters in an interview.

 Blackmores has seen its shares nearly quadruple in value this year, accelerating after an 83 percent spike in annual profit helped by booming demand in China.
 The firm has hired Chinese tennis star Li Na to promote its pregnancy supplements and help boost local demand. (bit.ly/1XJTnj9)